 We all ended up having the best night together, reveling around University Ave and State Street.
 For Kevin and me, our timing wasn’t really right.
 He was about to graduate early from University of Illinois and begin work in Chicago, while I was completing my junior and senior years at Wisconsin.
 Though we parted ways after meeting that one night in Madison, we both held on to the idea and possibility of us together again.

-Fast forward to summer 2009 and we were reconnected, among a group of friends at Genevieve's lake house in Lake Mills, WI.
-(Again: thank you, matchmaker Genevieve!).
+Fast forward to summer 2009 and we were reconnected, among a group of friends at Genevieve’s lake house in Lake Mills, WI.
+(Again: Genevieve proves to be quite the matchmaker in this story.)
 We spent the July summer weekend swimming, boating, waterskiing, and concluding with a Dave Matthews Band concert at Alpine Valley.
-That's when Kevin and I really fell for each other.
+That’s when Kevin and I really fell for each other.
 He was 22, and me, 21.

 Something I’ll always remember is how Kevin asked me to “officially” be his girlfriend back then.
 It was a gesture I appreciated and found quite chivalrous, really.
 It seems those DTR (“define the relationship”) conversations are too often avoided or don’t happen at all, especially in the 20-something years.
 So there we were, boyfriend and girlfriend.
 In separate cities.